back

 Typically, you will need to hoard a certain amount of points in order to redeem them for travel spending, cash back, or otherwise.
 But once you have saved enough points, it should be relatively simple to redeem the rewards you have through the credit card issuer’s website.
 Most credit card companies have a redemption portal where you can see how many credit card rewards you have earned and choose how you wish to use them.

-Cash back rewards cards often allow you to convert your rewards into statement credits.
-Rather than deposit your cash back into a bank account, a statement credit will put the money you earned towards your credit card bill.
+Cash rewards cards often allow you to convert your rewards into statement credits.
+Rather than deposit your cash back into a checking account, a statement credit will put the money you earned towards your credit card bill.

 Choosing a Rewards Card